kate1562/project-3/README.md

 * Be deployed online so it's publicly accessible.
 * Have automated tests for at least one RESTful resource on the back-end.
 * Work in a team, using git to code collaboratively.
-* A link to your hosted working app in the URL section of your GitHub repo
+* A link to your hosted working app in the URL section of your GitHub repo.
 * A git repository hosted on GitHub, with a link to your hosted project, and frequent commits dating back to the very beginning of the project.
 * A working APP hosted on the Internet.
-* Timeframe: one week
+* Timeframe: one week.

 ### Team 🚀:
 * Fabien Depasse : https://github.com/fdepasse